gourabsingha1/SolidPrinciplesRemastered/src/main/java/org/example/liskovsubstitution/gooddesign/description.md

 ## The Liskov Substitution Principle (LSP) states that subtypes must be substitutable for their base types without affecting the correctness of the program.
-This principle ensures that polymorphism works as expected, promoting consistent behavior.
+- This principle ensures that polymorphism works as expected, promoting consistent behavior.

-# Violation of LSP:
-- Penguin cannot fulfill the contract of Bird, as it overrides the fly method to throw an exception.
-- The behavior of Bird is inconsistent when replaced by a Penguin.

-# Incorrect Abstraction:
+# Subtypes Maintain Behavior:
+- Sparrow and Penguin can replace Bird without causing unexpected results or breaking functionality.

+# Polymorphism Works as Expected:
+- Code relying on Bird (e.g., the main method) does not need to know whether it’s dealing with a Sparrow or a Penguin.
-- The base class Bird assumes all birds can fly, which is not true for some subclasses like Penguin.
+- The Bird class no longer assumes that all birds can fly.
+The behavior for movement is generalized through the move method, and FlyingBird specializes it for flying birds.

+# Extensible Design:
+- Adding new bird types (e.g., Ostrich or Hummingbird) can be done without altering existing behavior.